warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 assert unsafe_cat("you:lo", "se") != unsafe_cat("you", "lo:se")
 ```

 Escaping the delimiter can work, but is touchy.
-The safe way to do this
+Two safe ways to do this
-is to either prefix all variable-length strings with a fixed-size length
+are to either prefix all variable-length strings with a fixed-size
-field, or to hash them and concatenate the fixed-length hashes.
+length field, or to hash them and concatenate the fixed-length hashes.

 ```
 def safe_cat(a, b):